hiero-ledger/hiero/hashgraph-transfer.md

 - The TA will open a PR on the `Target Repository`
   - The TA will modify the self-hosted runner labels in the github actions
     - Note: This will enable the repository actions to run after transfer
-  - The TA will update the organization runner groups to include the new repository
 - The AA will approve the PR on the `Target Repository`
 - The TA will set the "Social preview" in the repository settings to the [Hiero-Ledger Social Media Template](https://github.com/hiero-ledger/.github/blob/main/resources/social-media-template.png)